junyou2023/sports_booking_app/README.md

 ## Payments and Stripe

 The backend uses Stripe for processing payments.
-Set your Stripe keys in `.env`:
+Obtain test keys from your Stripe dashboard (**Developers → API keys** in test mode) and set them in `.env`:

 ```
 STRIPE_API_KEY=sk_test_xxx   # secret key for the Django backend